pauljrognon/bse-python-brushup-2022/index.md

 * Deadline: November 3rd, 2022
 -->

-**Contact**
+# Contact
 * Email: paul.rognon@bse.eu
 * Office: 23.101, Mercè Rodoreda building (23), 1st floor.

-**Technical requirements**
+# Technical requirements

 The course material will be notebooks (`.ipynb` files).

 To open and run an existing`.ipynb` notebooks, **two possible options** are:

--   **<font size="3">Google Colab</font>**: the simplest and **preferred option for our course**.
+-   **Google Colab**: the simplest and **preferred option for our course**.
 Notebooks are run in the cloud. **You need a Google account** (e.g. a BSE account).
 To start Google Colab, click [here](https://colab.research.google.com/).
 To open an `.ipynb` file with Colab you need to upload it to Colab: click on 'Upload' on the top right corner of the opening window.
 If you already have a notebook open in Colab you can open an existing `.ipynb` notebook clicking on File \> Upload notebook.

 **<font size="3">OR</font>**

--   **<font size="3">Jupyter Notebook application</font>**: the notebooks are run on your personal computer. **If you go with that option, you will need to install Python, R and Jupyter Notebook on your personal computer**.
+-   **Jupyter Notebook application**: the notebooks are run on your personal computer. **If you go with that option, you will need to install Python, R and Jupyter Notebook on your personal computer**.
 You can have the three of them by installing the [Anaconda](https://www.anaconda.com/) distribution.
 Alternatively, you can install [Python](https://www.python.org/downloads/), [R](https://cran.r-project.org/) and [Jupyter Notebook](https://docs.jupyter.org/en/latest/install/notebook-classic.html) separately.
 To open an existing `.ipynb` notebook: launch Jupyter Notebook (opens a tab in your web browser), and, on the welcome screen, navigate to your `.ipynb` file and click on it.
 Alternatively, use the Upload button in the top right corner of the welcome screen.

-**Notebooks**
+## Notebooks

 Shortly, notebooks are documents that combine live code, equations, narrative text and visualizations.
 In a single document, you can write code, show the code output, write markdown type content, show text and visual outputs.
 Jupyter/`.ipynb` notebooks are a type of notebooks originally developped for Python and have extension `.ipynb`.
 The document you are seeing is an example of `.ipynb` notebook converted to a PDF document.